Healthy Homes Assessment Hospital Hill

 Insulation Hospital Hill

-Insulation needs to meet the R-values for your area
+Insulation requirements to be in compliance with the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+Check out the complete details of the Healthy Homes insulation quality.

 Hospital Hill Moisture Ingress & Drainage